DreamConsumerist/Cabin-Between-Rivers-Webpage/SETUP.md

 - **Stripe (Phase 4 + 6):** `STRIPE_SECRET_KEY`, `STRIPE_WEBHOOK_SECRET`, and
   `VITE_STRIPE_PUBLISHABLE_KEY` — see the Phase 4 and Phase 6 sections above.
-- **iCal (Phase 5):** your Airbnb and Vrbo calendar export URLs (stored in the `settings` table, not env vars), and you'll paste our exported `/calendar.ics` URL into Airbnb + Vrbo.
-Sync runs on save, on demand via "Sync now" in the iCal admin tab, and every 30 minutes via a scheduled function (`netlify/functions/ical-sync.mts`).
+- **iCal (Phase 5):** no env vars — your Airbnb/Vrbo calendar URLs and the generated export feed token live in the `settings` table instead, set from the iCal admin tab.
+See Phase 5 above for the local walkthrough.
 - **Email notifications (double-booking warnings):** `RESEND_API_KEY` (from resend.com) and
   `NOTIFICATION_FROM_EMAIL` (a Resend-verified sending address).
 Fires when a synced Airbnb/Vrbo block overlaps a reservation already active on the site, or when a Stripe payment confirms into